netdever/netplan/doc/netplan.md

      ``ip-do-not-fragment`` (scalar)
      :    Allows setting the IPv4 Do not Fragment (DF) bit in outgoing packets.
 Takes a boolean value.
           When unset, the kernel's default will be used.

-     ``independent`` (scalar)
-     :    Takes a boolean.
-When true, the vxlan interface is created without any underlying network interface.
-          Defaults to false, which means that a .network file that requests this VXLAN interface using VXLAN= is required for the VXLAN to be created.

 ## Properties for device type ``vrfs:``